jpsteil/grid_tutorial/docs/getting_started.md

 - Locate the apps directory that you created in the install process (py4web setup apps)
 - Inside the apps directory copy the _scaffold directory and all its contents to a new directory call grid_tutorial
 - start up py4web with the `py4web run apps` command
-- Point your browser to http://127.0.0.1:8000/grid_tutorial and you should see a very plain looking Hello page (we'll add style to this later)
+- Point your browser to http://127.0.0.1:8000/grid_tutorial and you should see a very plain looking Hello page.

 ## Style for Grid Tutorial application
 Now that we have py4web working, let's change up that default page.
 To do this we're simply going to copy and